 Sara Horowitz is Professor in the Division of Humanities and Department of Languages, Literatures, and Linguistics and Director of the Center for Jewish Studies at York University, Canada.
 She received a Ph.D. in comparative literature (French, Hebrew, and English) and an M.A. in French literature from Brandies University; an M.A. in English literature from Columbia University; and a B.A. in English literature, magna cum laude, from the City College of the City University of New York.
-For her Center for Advanced Holocaust Studies Fellowship, Professor Horowitz is conducting research on “Gender, Genocide, and Jewish Memory: Culture, Memory, and the Holocaust.”
+For her Center for Advanced Holocaust Studies Fellowship, Professor Horowitz conducted research on “Gender, Genocide, and Jewish Memory: Culture, Memory, and the Holocaust.”

 Professor Horowitz is the author of Voicing the Void: Muteness and Memory in Holocaust Fiction (SUNY Press, 1997), which won a CHOICE Outstanding Academic Book Award, as well as editor of many books and volumes.
 She was chief editor for the Azrieli Holocaust Memoirs Series, Series I and II (Azrieli Foundation-Centre for Jewish Studies 2007, 2009), which won an Independent Publisher Book Award, Freedom Fighter Category Gold Medal, and editor within the series of Bits and Pieces: A Memoir by Henia Reinhartz (2007), which won a Helen and Stan Vine Canadian Jewish Book Award, and Spring’s End: A Memoir by John Freund (2007).
 Professor Horowitz writes on antisemitism and memory, testimony, narratives, and trauma related to the Holocaust, particularly from the perspective of female survivors and victims.
 She is a member of the Academic Committee of the United States Holocaust Memorial Museum.